 Transportation conformity requirements in 40 CFR 93.108 state that transportation plans and TIPs must be fiscally constrained consistent with DOT's metropolitan planning regulations at 23 CFR part 450.
-The 2045 MTP and 2018-27 TIP are fiscally constrained, as demonstrated in Chapter 8 of the 2045 MTP.
+Including these amendments, the 2045 MTP and 2020-2029 TIP are fiscally constrained, as demonstrated in Chapter 8 of the 2045 MTP.